 Up until a recent court case The Guide has had no legislative basis and has been used purely as a reference for parties in conjunction with the official Building Code of Australia and the Australian Standards.
 However, in September of this year, The Guide was used and influenced the outcome of a SAT case in WA.
 The Tribunal stated that the document “is widely referred to and accepted in the building industry” and “in the circumstances of this case”, “it is applicable and relied upon”.

-We at Structerre find The Guide to be a useful reference tool and have been using it for some time.
+We at Structerre find The Guide to be a useful reference tool for our residential engineering team and have been using it for some time.
 We believe that this case is an important one for the entire Construction Industry, as a precedent has now been set which will allow The Guide to be used in future cases where the material facts are of a similar nature.Back to News